syncfusion-content/javascript-docs/js/DateTimePicker/Display-format.md

 ---
 layout: post
-title: Display format in JQuery DateTimePicker widget | Syncfusion
+title: Display date format in JQuery DateTimePicker widget | Syncfusion
-description: Learn here all about display format support in Syncfusion JQuery DateTimePicker Control, its elements, and more.
+description: Learn here all about display date format support in Syncfusion JQuery DateTimePicker Control, its elements, and more.
 platform: js
 control: DateTimePicker
 documentation: ug